-How Integrated eConsent can Reduce Site Burden and Elevate Patient Experience
+How Integrated eConsent Reduces Site Burden and Elevates the Patient Experience

 eConsent systems have been on the market for years.
 Unfortunately, most are built for sponsors to package up and deliver to clinical research sites for use on a single study.
 This approach is full of challenges for research teams already using multiple systems for each study – not to mention compounding access issues and inefficient workflows.
 Traditional, sponsor-provided eConsent systems can result in negative study impacts – from frustrating system outages to a suboptimal patient consent experience.